ArminShoeibi/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-Show Custom ModelState Erros in when your form is in the modal.
+Show Custom ModelState Erros(Manually added errors in ModelState Dictionary), when your form is in the modal.
 .

 This project uses: